Untitled

 Methods

-This is a discussion based course where students and faculty will interact via written postings in Canvas several times during the week.
+This is a discussion focused course where students and faculty interact via written postings in Canvas several times during the week.
+This is essential on your part for your learning.

 Evaluation Criteria